 \section{Proof of Theorem \ref{teo.continuity}}

-In $\SL$ we have that, if $\lambda^+(t)>0$, $\real^2=E^u_t+E^s_t$.
-Lets convention that, if $\lambda^+(t)=0$, $\real^2=E^u_t=E^s_t$.
-We say that $A$ is \emph{Weakly twisting} if there exists $\tilde{K}\subset K$ with $\mu_{K}(\tilde{K})>0$ and $j\in\natural$ such that $(H^A_t)^j\left(\lbrace E^u_t,E^s_t \rbrace\right) \cap \lbrace E^u_{h^j(t)},E^s_{h^j(t)} \rbrace=\emptyset$.
+In $\SL$ we have that, if $\lambda^+(t)>0$, $\real^2=E^+_t+E^-_t$.
+Lets convention that, if $\lambda^+(t)=0$, $\real^2=E^+_t=E^-_t$.
+We say that $A$ is \emph{Weakly twisting} if there exists $\tilde{K}\subset K$ with $\mu_{K}(\tilde{K})>0$ and $j\in\natural$ such that $(H^A_t)^j\left(\lbrace E^+_t,E^-_t \rbrace\right) \cap \lbrace E^+_{h^j(t)},E^-_{h^j(t)} \rbrace=\emptyset$.
 By the same arguments of Lemma~\ref{close} it is clear that weakly twisting implies that $A$ does not admit any $su$-invariant measure.

 To prove Theorem~\ref{teo.continuity} we need the next lemma, whose proof is in \cite{BP15}. \begin{lemma} Let $H^{\alpha}(M)$ be the space of $\alpha$-H\"older linear cocycles over a dynamical system $g:M\to M$ and let $\mu$ be an ergodic $g$-invariant measure.
 If $A$ is a continuity point for $L(\cdot,\mu):H^{\alpha}(M)\to \real$ with $L(A,\mu)>0$, then the Oseledets spaces are continuous in measure.
-This means that if $A_k\to A$ then, for every $\epsilon>0$, $\mu\left(\lbrace t\in K\textrm{, such that } \measuredangle\left(E^{u,A_k}_t,E^{u,A}_t \right) > \epsilon \rbrace \right) \to 0 $, where $\measuredangle\left(V,W\right)$ is the angle between $V$ and $W$. \end{lemma}
+This means that if $A_k\to A$ then, for every $\epsilon>0$, $\mu\left(\lbrace t\in K\textrm{, such that } \angle\left(E^{u,A_k}_t,E^{u,A}_t \right) > \epsilon \rbrace \right) \to 0 $, where $\angle\left(V,W\right)$ is the angle between $V$ and $W$. \end{lemma}

-\begin{lemma} Assume that $A:K\to \SL$ is non-uniformly hyperbolic and a continuity point for Lyapunov exponents, then it is a continuity point, in measure, for the Oseledets decomposition. \end{lemma} \begin{proof} Take an ergodic decomposition of $\mu_K$, $\{\mu_E,E\in \cE \}$, where $\cE$ is the partition given by the ergodic decomposition.
+We prove the same result for non ergodic measures: \begin{lemma} Assume that $A:K\to \SL$ is non-uniformly hyperbolic and a continuity point for Lyapunov exponents, then it is a continuity point, in measure, for the Oseledets decomposition. \end{lemma} \begin{proof} Take an ergodic decomposition of $\mu_K$, $\{\mu_E,E\in \cE \}$, where $\cE$ is the partition given by the ergodic decomposition.
 Observe that if $t\in E$ then $\lambda^+_A(t)=\lambda^+_A(E)$.